GustavoHruschka/GustavoHruschka/README.md

 ## Hello everyone!

-I've been studying a lot of programming and I'm in love with it
+I've been studying programming in the last years

 By now, im able to do this things (and maybe more):
-- Create interfaces using HTML and CSS
+- Create interfaces using HTML and CSS;
-- Use javascript and typescript for web development
+- Use javascript and typescript for web development;
-- Work on front-end with React
+- Work on front-end with React;
-- Biuld APIs and work with databases for back-end with Node.js
+- Biuld APIs and work with databases for back-end with Node.js;

-- Play League of Legends (and I'm not so bad at it!)
+I also have basic knowlegde of Python and libraries like numpy and pandas;

 Contact me:
 gustavo.phruschka@gmail.com